OBDS-Training/Help/content/en/docs/data-management/backup/index.md

 Data should be backed up at an interval determined by how often the data changes, how valuable it is, and how long it takes to perform the backup.

+## How many backup copies should I make?

+One backup copy on a reliable computer is often sufficient.

+However, it is a good idea to back up key data in more than one place, if possible.

 ## How do I perform a backup?

 The first thing to know is that backups are not run automatically on the CCB cluster.